Our local environment

 Waste and recycling

-Southampton Airport does not use landfill for its general waste.
+Southampton Airport does not send its waste to landfill.

-More than 60% of the waste generated at the airport is recovered as recycling – that’s more than 300 tons of paper, cardboard, plastics, metal and waste electrical equipment.
-The remaining waste is diverted from landfill and sent to a local ‘waste to energy recovery facility’ instead where it is used to generate electricity….
-Even the ash from this process is recycled and used in the manufacture of roads.
+In 2016 65% of the waste generated at the airport was recovered as recycling – that’s more than 300 tons of paper, cardboard, plastics, metal and waste electrical equipment.
+The remaining waste is diverted from landfill and sent to a local ‘waste to energy recovery facility’ where it is burnt to generate electricity….
+Even the ash from this process is recycled and used as an aggregate for processes such as the manufacture of roads.

 Terminal heating boilers

 In 2013 the airport invested in 2 energy efficient gas-fired boilers to provide heating in the terminal building.
-The new boilers are expected to provide up to 10% energy savings whilst maintaining comfort levels for passengers.
+The new boilers provide up to 10% energy savings whilst improving comfort levels for passengers.